 In pulsed mode (normal mode), the XeF2 vapor first fills one expansion chamber to pressure setpoint.
 The vapor then flows from the expansion chamber to the etching chamber and remains for a preset time of etching.
 During this pulse etching time, a second expansion chamber gets ready to pressure setpoint, and flows to etching chamber after pump to base pressure is reached from previous pulse.

 The system can also work as a continuous flow to the chamber with limited pressure (MFC Flow Through mode).
-The system will then use a mass flow controller for constant supply of XeF2 vapor to the etching chamber instead of pulsing from the expansion chambers.
+The system will then use a mass flow controller for constant supply of XeF2 vapor to the etching chamber (max 10sccm with XeF2 bottle at 40°C) instead of pulsing from the expansion chambers.

 The etching chamber is closed by a transparent lid, to allow for top-view inspection of the samples during etching with the microscope.